-The Tiwi Land Council is funded from the Aboriginals Benefit Account (ABA).
-Budget estimates are prepared annually for administrative expenses and upon approval of the Minister for Indigenous Affairs are release quarterly to the Tiwi Land Council.
+The Tiwi Land Council receives funding from the Aboriginals Benefit Account (ABA).
+Budget estimates are prepared annually for administrative expenses and upon approval of the Minister for Indigenous Australians are released quarterly to the Tiwi Land Council.

-Tiwi Land Council has received other grants relating to activities within the land and sea management output group.
-These are for specific projects, some running across multiple years and generally delivered by external contractors and consultants.
-Tiwi Resources Pty Ltd, with the support of the Tiwi Land Council, has applied for funding to manage the Land and Marine Rangers from January 2022.
+Tiwi Resources Pty Ltd, with the support of the Tiwi Land Council, has successfully applied for funding to manage the Land and Marine Rangers from January 2022.

 Tiwi Land Council has received \$13,300,000 under the Northern Territory Indigenous Economic Stimulus Package.
 Project assessment will be undertaken in accordance with the implementation plan.
-Funds brought forward at commencement of this plan are \$11,800,000.
+Funds brought forward at commencement of this plan are \$10,370,000.

-The Tiwi Land Council shall not carry out any commercial activity quarantining itself from incurring any financial liability or enabling it to receive financial benefit.
+The Tiwi Land Council shall not conduct any commercial activity, quarantining itself from incurring any financial liability or enabling it to receive financial benefit.

 The charging of fees for service, although permitted under regulations of the enabling legislation, is underutilised by the Tiwi Land Council.
-The Department of Finance has implemented the Australian Government Charging Framework, the schedule of portfolio charging reviews of the Prime Minister and Cabinet is in 2019-2020.
+The Department of Finance has implemented the Australian Government Charging Framework, the schedule of portfolio charging review of the Prime Minister and Cabinet is in the calendar year 2024.

-Forward projections are based on the premises;
+Forward projections are based on the following premises: